tportmann-uzh/ddos-data-mesh-network/README.md

 # Data Discovery in a DDoS Data Mesh Network
 Distributed Denial-of-Service (DDoS) attacks have been a persistent and challenging issue on the Internet, leading to numerous proposals for countering these attacks from both centralized and distributed (cooperative) perspectives.
 One promising approach is the adoption of cooperative defense strategies.
 These can offer various benefits such as reducing the burden on individual domains, enhancing detection and mitigation capabilities and blocking malicious traffic closer to its source.
-However, implementing a cooperative defense in the highly diverse Internet environment is a complex task.
+However, implementing a cooperative defense in the highly diverse internet environment is a complex task.
 The environment is extremely heterogeneous and encompasses diverse technologies, organizational structures and legal frameworks that pose their respecting set of challenges.

 This repository aims to complement the work done as part of my bachelor thesis.
-It contains files necessary to replicate the design and implementation proposed in the thesis.
+It contains the files necessary to replicate the design and implementation proposed in the thesis.

 ## What is a DDoS Data Mesh Network?
 A DDoS data mesh network describes a collaborative DDoS defense architecture.
 In a data mesh architecture, decentralized and autonomous domain teams hold data in local repositories.
 In the case of the DDoS data mesh network, that data consists of DDoS attack data.
 A data mesh network then allows the domain teams to query and exchange the data held by other domain teams.
 In the specific use case of a DDoS attack, this allows you to get an overview of the attack by combining the decentralized data stored at the domain teams.
 Data mesh networks, therefore, offer a decentralized approach to managing data inside an organization.
 Further, data mesh networks promote distributed architectures and domain-driven ownership of the data.
 Check out the official [data mesh architecture](https://www.datamesh-architecture.com/#why) website for more information.